readthedocs/readthedocs.org/docs/advertising/ad-blocking.rst

 Users can go completely ad-free when logged in by becoming a `Gold member <https://readthedocs.org/accounts/gold/>`_ or a `Supporter <https://readthedocs.org/sustainability/#donations>`_.
+Gold members may also completely remove advertising for all visitors to their projects.
 Thank you for supporting Read the Docs.